Vendula Valdmannová

 Vendula Valdmannová (born 10 December 2007) is a Czech tennis player.
-She has a career-high ITF junior combined ranking of No. 15, achieved on 30 September 2024.
-She and Kristina Penickova won the girls' doubles title at the 2025 Wimbledon Championships.
+She has a career-high WTA singles ranking of world No. 153, achieved on 14 September 2026, and a best doubles ranking of No. 138, set on 8 June 2026.
+Valdmannová and Kristina Penickova won the 2025 Wimbledon Junior doubles title.

 Early life

 Valdmannová was born in Havířov.
-She initially played for Tennis Hill Havířov before moving to TK Precheza in Přerov.
+She initially played for Tennis Hill Havířov, before moving to TK Precheza in Přerov.

-Junior career
+Career

+Juniors

 In January 2024, Valdmannová reached the girls' doubles quarterfinals of the Australian Open with Rose Marie Nijkamp.
 That July, she reached the girls' singles semifinals of Wimbledon, upsetting fourth seed Tyra Caterina Grant and tenth seed Jeline Vandromme in the process.

-Professional career
+Valdmannová had a career-high Junior combined ranking of No. 15 on 30 September 2024.